Shallow quantum circuit for generating extremely low-entangled approximate state designs

-{\bf Entanglement lower bound.}\\ We present a theoretical lower bound on the entanglement of states forming an approximate state $t$-design.
-These states have entanglement as well as magic and coherence at least $\Omega(\log(t/\epsilon))$ due to the following theorem.
-We note that the states provided in \textbf{Theorem}~\ref{thm:const-entanged-design} saturate this lower bound. \begin{theorem} An ensemble of pure quantum states can form an $\epsilon$-approximate state $t$-design if mean entanglement, magic, and coherence of the states are at least $\Omega(\log(t/\epsilon))$. \end{theorem} \begin{proof} Let $\mathcal{E}$ be an ensemble of pure quantum states forming an $\epsilon$-approximate state $t$-design.
-For any algorithm acting on $t$-copy, the probability of the algorithm distinguishing $\mathcal{E}$ from the Haar random states is upper bounded by $1/2+\epsilon/2$.
-Let us consider two algorithms.
-First, the SWAP test on a half-system $A$ of the first two copies distinguishing them with the probability $1/2+\mathbb{E}_{\rho\in\mathcal{E}}\left[\tr(\rho_A^2)\right]/2$ and $\rho_A=\tr_{A^c}(\rho)$.
-We note that $\tr(\rho_A^2)$ is lower bounded by
+\textit{Entanglement lower bound.}---We present a theoretical lower bound on the entanglement of states forming an approximate state $t$-design.
+These states have entanglement as well as magic and coherence {of} at least $\Omega(\log(t/\epsilon))$ due to the following theorem.
+We note that the states provided in \textbf{Theorem}~\ref{thm:const-entanged-design} saturate this lower bound. \begin{theorem} An ensemble of pure quantum states can form an $\epsilon$-approximate state $t$-design {only if} mean entanglement, magic, and coherence of the states are at least $\Omega(\log(t/\epsilon))$. \end{theorem} {A proof of \textbf{Theorem}~\ref{thm:ent_lower_bound} is provided in SM~\cite{Supple}. \textbf{Theorem}~\ref{thm:ent_lower_bound}, together with \textbf{Theorem}~\ref{thm:const-entanged-design}, establishes fundamental tight lower bounds $\Theta(\log(t/\epsilon))$ on entanglement, magic, and coherence of $\epsilon$-approximate state $t$-designs.
+This implies, surprisingly, that for fixed $\epsilon$ and $t$, these resources can become constants, independent of the number of qubits.
+Such an ensemble of states can be utilized to estimate the average fidelity of a given quantum channel $\Lambda$, ${\cal F}_{\rm avg}(\Lambda) = \mathbb{E}_{\psi\sim{\rm Haar}}\left[ \bra{\psi} \Lambda(\ket{\psi}\bra{\psi}) \ket{\psi} \right]$~\cite{Horodecki1999, Nielsen2002}, since an $\epsilon$-approximate state $2$-design can estimate ${\cal F}_{\rm avg}(\Lambda)$ within error $2\epsilon$, regardless of the system size $n$.
+We also highlight that pseudorandom states with the lowest possible entanglement $\omega(\log n)$~\cite{aaronson2023quantum} do not guarantee an accurate approximation of the average fidelity, as these random states are indistinguishable from Haar-random states only under limited computational time.}

-with the von Neumann entropy $S(\cdot)$.
-Using Jensen's inequality, we get a lower bound of the mean entanglement entropy as

-A similar argument for pseudorandom states can be found in Ref.~\cite{aaronson2023quantum}.
-Second, let us consider pairing up the $t$ copies.
-We then can perform a total of $t/2$ SWAP tests on $A$.
-This allows us to estimate the success probability of the SWAP test with an uncertainty of $O(1/\sqrt{t})$.
-For the statistical indistinguishability, $\mathbb{E}_{\rho\in\mathcal{E}}[\tr(\rho_A^2)]$ should be smaller than this uncertainty.
-Thus, we also have

-These give the stated lower bound on the mean entanglement entropy.
-We prove in Supplementary Notes 5 that the mean magic and coherence of these states are also lower bounded by $\Omega(\log(t/\epsilon))$. \end{proof}
+{Meanwhile, for certain applications in quantum information processing, $t$ and $\epsilon$ may scale with the system size $n$.
+For example, in cryptographic applications, $t$ and $\epsilon$ are typically set to scale $\mathrm{poly}(n)$ and $1/\omega(\mathrm{poly}(n))$, respectively.
+In this case, our lower bounds become $\omega(\log n)$, which agree with known lower bounds for the resources of pseudorandom states~\cite{aaronson2023quantum,gu2023little}.}